- 9. The Seven Lakes of San Pablo in Laguna

-Discover day trips near Manila for a quick weekend getaway.
+Discover day tours near or from Manila for a quick weekend getaway.
 Metro Manila, the biggest metropolitan area in the Philippines, has a lot of tourist spots but more await you when you travel outside the urban centers.

-Day trips or weekend trips from bustling cities like Manila, the capital of the Philippines, is as easy as riding a bus or a private car for a couple of hours.
+Day trips or weekend tours from bustling cities like Manila, the capital of the Philippines, is as easy as riding a bus or a private car for a couple of hours.
 Metro Manila is surrounded by many provinces dotted with scenic countryside and rolling mountains.
 Of course, there are also many beach resorts near Manila.
 You can never run out of day trip destinations to choose from for your rent a car in Manila adventures.